Tinu-thampi13/RemoveBG-App/README.md

 - Flutter 2.0 or higher
 - Remove.bg API key (can be obtained for free from remove.bg)

+# Project Preview:

 # Getting Started:

 - Clone the repository or download the source code
 - Obtain a remove.bg API key from remove.bg website
-- Navigate to the project directory and create a file named secrets.dart
+- Navigate to the project directory and create a file named `secrets.dart`
-- Inside secrets.dart, create a variable named apiKey and assign it the API key obtained from remove.bg as a string, e.g., final String apiKey = "YOUR_API_KEY_HERE";
+- Inside `secrets.dart`, create a variable named `apiKey` and assign it the API key obtained from remove.bg as a string, e.g., `final String apiKey = "YOUR_API_KEY_HERE";`
-- Save and close secrets.dart
+- Save and close `secrets.dart`
-- Run flutter pub get to install the dependencies
+- Run `flutter pub get` to install the dependencies
 - Connect a device or start an emulator
-- Run flutter run to launch the app on the device or emulator
+- Run `flutter run` to launch the app on the device or emulator

 # Usage: